Skip to content

 generated_outputs["regular"].append(csv_output)

-# Write CSV Finding Object to file
+# Write CSV Finding Object to file.

 csv_output.batch_write_data_to_file()